There may be more restaurants near Rome pantheon than in any other part of Rome. How do you know which ones are good?

 I've heard a few Romans say you can't eat well in the center of Rome.
 I strongly disagree.
 This is one of the areas where I eat out the most in Rome, because some of my favorite Rome restaurants are here!

-You can certainly eat wonderful Roman food near the Pantheon.
-These places cater to their local clientele, meaning they are not touristy.
 Yes, you will run into other tourists there, especially if you go on the early side (7 or 7:30pm.)
-But if you book for 9 or later, you will not only be eating where the Romans eat, but also with them!
+But if you book for 9 or later (or for a 2pm lunch), you will not only be eating where the Romans eat, but also with them!

 I eat here when I can, including for lunch.
 They have all the classic Roman pastas, but sometimes I like to get whatever their special is.
 They also have wonderful, simple soups (very Roman.)